-We have already established here that the most important factor for the work that you do in the actual software workspace, as far as the CPU is concerned, is its single core performance.
+We have already established here that the most important factor for your work in the actual software workspace, as far as the CPU is concerned, is its single-core performance.

-However, this process makes use of another critical component i.e the RAM.
+However, this process uses another critical component, i.e., the RAM.

 RAM for Video Editing

-RAM is a storage that the video editing software uses for storing the temporary video data.
+RAM is a storage that the video editing software uses for storing temporary video data.

-All the actions that you perform in the workspace and when you playback in your timeline, your RAM will constantly be in use as the CPU decodes, encodes and fetches all the calculation it performs.
+All the actions that you perform in the workspace and when you playback in your timeline, your RAM will constantly be in use as the CPU decodes, encodes, and fetches all the calculations it performs.

-Image: This a simplified Fetch-Decode-Execute-Store cycle of a processor.
-When manipulating footage in the software, your software is constantly performing this cycle and storing very large chunk of data in your RAM.
+Image: This is a simplified Fetch-Decode-Execute-Store cycle of a processor.
+When manipulating footage in the software, your software constantly performs this cycle and stores a huge chunk of data in your RAM.

 The reason why RAM is selected here is because it is the fastest storage for caching temporary data.

-In addition to being fast, it also has the lowest latency and therefore data can be stored and fetched instantly from RAM.
+In addition to being fast, it also has the lowest latency; therefore, data can be stored and fetched instantly from RAM.

 With RAM, the recommended amount to aim for is as follows: